 3. This pup *almost* won hide and seek

-Motorized shades definitely have some serious sun-blocking and insulating power, which can be especially helpful in the Florida summertime, when the sun is at its strongest.
+Motorized shades have some serious sun-blocking and insulating power, which can be especially helpful in the Florida summertime, when the sun is at its strongest.
 Programming shades to stay drawn between the hours of 10am and 2pm not only helps to keep your home more comfortable, it can also reduce strain on your air conditioner as it tries to keep your hot house cool, thus, helping cut energy costs.

 4. This feline would really appreciate window treatments without tangly cords

 Without proper precautions, window cords can pose a threat to young children and pets.
 Motorization eliminates the need for pesky and potentially hazardous cords.